rabbitmq/rabbitmq-stream-dotnet-client/README.md

 messages.Clear();
 ```

+Not all the compressions are implemented by defaults, to avoid to many dependencies.
+See the table:

 | Compression            | Description    | Provided by client |
 |------------------------|----------------|--------------------|
 | CompressionType.None   | No compression | yes                |